Reference 02 — Graph model

 Stale and invalid values

 A producer that has no good value to publish — a sensor that faulted, a reading not yet taken — does not need a dedicated “invalid” wire field.
-The two distinct concerns map onto mechanisms that already exist:
+The two distinct concerns map onto mechanisms this model defines elsewhere:

 • Stale (the value is old, or the producer went quiet) is consumer-derived, never a flag the producer sets: